filippoberti2020/mining-worker-link-manager-bot/README.md

 ## Features

-- Save mining worker links with associated user ID
+- Save mining pool worker links
-- Display saved links with buttons for easy access
+- Display all the saved links
 - Option to name each saved link for better organization

 ## Getting Started